reespozzi/ai-academy-platforms/part-2/task-2-modules-and-remote-state.md

-# Task 3: Remote State and Terraform Modules
+# Task 2: Remote State and Terraform Modules

 ## Objective

-Implement remote state management and create reusable Terraform modules for team collaboration.
+Implement remote state management and learn how Terraform modules work.

 Get that state file out of your laptop!